-Meal Plan Choices (required for resident hall students) Meal Plan
+Meal Plan Choices (required for resident hall students)

+Meal Plan

-- \$1,900 (per semester includes \$125 for the Rusty Bucket\) This plan is for unlimited access to the cafeteria seven days per week.
-Meal Plan 22 - \$1,100 (per semester)
+• \$1,900 (per semester - includes \$125 for the Knight's Market and Grill) This plan is for unlimited access to the cafeteria seven days per week.

+Meal Plan 22

+• \$1,100 (per semester)

 The student is charged by the meal for each entry to the cafeteria with a \$50 per day limit, until the \$1,100 is used.
 A portion of this plan is used up each week regardless of entry into the cafeteria.
-Any portion of the \$1,100 may be spent in the Rusty Bucket.
+Any portion of the \$1,100 may be spent in the Knight's Market and Grill.
 Meal Plan 22 is not unlimited access.

-Commuter Meal Plans

-Students who live off campus have the option of either the Meal Plan or Meal Plan 22.
+Commuter Meal Plans Students who live off campus have the option of either the Meal Plan or Meal Plan 22.

-\The Rusty Bucket Café offers a variety of hot meals and made-to-order sandwiches as well as breakfast items, smoothies, snacks and beverages.
+The Knight's Market and Grill offers a variety of hot meals and made-to-order sandwiches as well as breakfast items, smoothies, snacks and beverages.